Skip to content

 --stats adds processing totals, time span, and field inventory without touching your metrics map.

-Step 2 – Summaries with Sums, Buckets, and Averages
+Step 2 – Summaries with Sums and Averages

 Kelora ships several helpers for numeric metrics.
 The following example treats response sizes and latency as rolling aggregates.